-Did you know that less than 10 metres below the surface of the earth, temperatures can remain stable all year round?
+Did you know that less than 10 metres below the surface of the earth, temperatures can remain stable all year round utilising the sustainable green heat given from the ground?

-Gathering the internal heat of the planet’s core and the external heat of the sun, a steady stream of thermal energy lies untapped below the ground.
+Gathering the internal heat of the planet’s core and the external heat of the sun, a steady stream of green sustainable thermal energy lies untapped below the ground.

-That is, unless our geothermal well drilling service helps you to harness this sustainable energy source.
-When professionals like Teckna Group install them correctly, geothermal wells can function for around half a century, requiring little maintenance.
+That is, unless our geothermal well drilling service helps you to harness this sustainable green heat energy source.
+When professionals like Teckna Group install them correctly, geothermal boreholes can function for around half a century, requiring very little maintenance.

 The term ‘geothermal drilling’ covers a wide range of jobs, but the experts at Teckna Group are capable of performing tasks of any scale, from small to large.
 We have the experience and industry knowledge required to drill holes in your land safely and efficiently.